Position

 1. Summit Orthopedics

 Summit Orthopedics offers rewarding opportunities for Orthopedic Assistants.
-The company operates in Minnesota and Wisconsin.
-Summit prides itself on providing comprehensive orthopedic care to patients of all ages.
-Orthopedic Assistants at Summit work closely with orthopedic surgeons and other medical staff.
-They handle administrative tasks, patient care, and help in surgical settings.
+This company operates in Minnesota and Wisconsin.
+They focus on providing comprehensive orthopedic care and are known for their innovative treatments and dedicated staff.

 How to earn more as a Orthopedic Assistant?